By Belma Demirovic Chinchoy

 A motion to reconsider is based on a legal argument and it asks USCIS to reconsider an issue for it was erroneously decided.
 Once again, following carefully drafted responses to an RFE and a NOID, it is difficult to imagine that new legal arguments remain to be raised.
 Furthermore, in terms of strategy, I would argue that it is better to raise a legal argument in federal court than in a motion to reconsider.

-Petitioner may appeal a denial of a motion to reopen/reconsider to the Administrative Appeals Office (AAO).
+Petitioners may appeal a denial of a motion to reopen/reconsider to the Administrative Appeals Office (AAO).
 The AAO is the agency with jurisdiction over appeals of USCIS decisions.
 In fact, USCIS may send a case to the AAO on its own under the process of certification.
-This usually occurs when USCIS concludes a case has an unusually complex or novel issue of law or fact.
+This usually occurs when USCIS concludes a case that has an unusually complex or novel issue of law or fact.
 Regardless of how an I-526 appeal gets to the AAO, in the vast majority of cases, the AAO upholds the USCIS’ decision.
 Again, if a persuasive argument for interpretation of the evidence can be made, it is often made and accepted before a case reaches the AAO.
 Nonetheless, USCIS does err in its decisions and an appeal to the AAO may be an appropriate route for some investors.
 The AAO processing time is generally between six and nine months.

 Filing a complaint in federal court is the best option for some I-526 denials.
 In cases where USCIS erred in its application of EB-5 rules or regulations, failed to properly consider the evidence in a file or acted arbitrarily or capriciously, it is best to take one’s argument to a federal judge.
 While filing a case in federal court is considerably more complicated and costly than pursuing the options discussed above, the success rates for I-526 cases litigated in federal court is very high.
 Naturally, not all cases are a good fit for federal court but an opportunity to be heard before a federal judge often has the best outcome for the EB-5 investor wronged by a USCIS decision.